All Episodes

 And then the story went away.

-Matt Burke, Center, Baltimore Ravens, wrote a column, Minneapolis Star Tribune, in which he says he is opposed to gay marriage, and that most NFL players are opposed to gay marriage, And he doesn't want people thinking that most of the players in the NFL are for gay marriage.
+Until recently, Matt Burke, center, Baltimore Ravens, wrote a column, Minneapolis Star Tribune, in which he says he is opposed to gay marriage and that most NFL players are opposed to gay marriage.

-Burke used to play for Minnesota.
+Kid you not, Burke used to play for Minnesota.

-He's now the center for the Vikings.
+He's now the center for the Vikings, or for the Ravens.

-Gotta take a break on that note.
+Got to take a break on that note.

-Don't go away, we'll be right back.
+We'll be right back.

-Matt Burke, the center for the Baltimore Ravens, formerly of the Minnesota Vikings, wrote in his op-ed in the Minneapolis Star Tribune quote, I think it's important to set the record straight about what the marriage debate is and is not about, and to clarify that not all NFL players think redefining marriage is a good thing.
+Matt Burke, the center for the Baltimore Ravens, formerly of the Minnesota Vikings, wrote in his op-ed in the Minneapolis Star Tribune, quote, I think it's important to set the record straight about what the marriage debate is and is not about and to clarify that not all NFL players think redefining marriage is a good thing.

-Close, quote, politics and culture in the NFL.
+Politics and culture in the NFL.

 Export Selection